adopt-liveview/adopt-liveview/priv/pages/2024/04-05-basics-of-heex-en_US.md

         (phoenix_live_view 0.18.18) lib/phoenix_live_view/diff.ex:139: Phoenix.LiveView.Diff.render/3
 ```

-You will notice an "Internal Server Error" and the exception in your terminal: As mentioned previously, the `Phoenix.HTML.Safe` protocol is necessary for us to render Elixir data.
-This happens not for reasons of LiveView limitations or security, the reason this protocol exists is because the Phoenix team converts the original Elixir data into a structure called `iodata` which is more efficient in being sent to its user.
+As mentioned previously, the `Phoenix.HTML.Safe` protocol is necessary for us to render Elixir data.
+This happens not because LiveView is limited, the reason this protocol exists is because the Phoenix team converts the original Elixir data into a structure called `iodata` which is more efficient in being sent to its user.

-If you just want to quickly debug data that cannot be rendered by HEEx, the recommendation would be to use inspect:`<h2>Hello <%= inspect(%User{id: 1, name: "Lubien"}) %></h2>`.
+If you just want to quickly debug data that cannot be rendered by HEEx, the recommendation would be to use inspect: `<h2>Hello <%= inspect(%User{id: 1, name: "Lubien"}) %></h2>`.
 If you really need to teach HEEx to interpret your struct you can also implement the protocol yourself.
 Create and run a file called `impl_phoenix_html_safe.exs`:

 ```elixir
 Mix.install([